valvze/valvze.github.io/walle.md

 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>How was it built?</h3>
 		<p>The app is built using an open source software development framework known as Flutter.
-Within Flutter, users are able to access a wide variety of widgets to build layouts quickly and easily.
+Using Flutter, users are able to access a wide variety of widgets to build layouts quickly and easily.
 Below is a code snippet depicting the simple syntax. </p>
 		<pre><code>i = 0;

 while (!deck.isInOrder()) {